 Offerings: Periodically prostrate and make offerings (e.g. water, light, incense, fruits) to Āmítuófó and the Triple Gem (Buddhas, Dharma, Saṅgha) at the home shrine on behalf of the dying person, before informing that such merits have been created, so that there can be rejoice.
 For convenience and as a reminder, the shrine can be moved into the room where the dying person is.
 Alternatively, another shrine can be set up there.

-Food: The dying person should be offered only vegan food (free of meat and animal products) at the hospital, hospice or home, so as to not create the slightest negative karma linked to direct or indirect killing or harming of any sentient being through the cycle of supply and demand.
+Food And Drink: The dying person should be offered only vegan food (free of meat, animal products, alcohol and the five pungent roots) at the hospital, hospice or home, so as to not create the slightest negative karma linked to direct or indirect killing or harming of any sentient being through the cycle of supply and demand.

 ‘Dearest _____ [name of dying person], you have done much good already, having done _____ [list some outstanding good deeds] for your family, friends and society.
 And we will continue to do more good in your name to create merits for you.
 For this, you should rejoice and have peace of mind.